interrupt-software/vault-transit/README.md

 ### Configure the environment

-* Establish the inital Transit mount point as `transito`
+* Establish the inital Transit mount point as `transit`
-* Assume that we will label the key ring `app-02`
+* Assume that we will label the key ring `app-01`
 * Our Vault instance is running locally

 We express the environment variables in Bash as follows: